DEVELOPING, PRODUCING AND PRESENTING

 COMMUNITY SERIES

-Join Page1 Theatre for an afternoon of food, connection, and an open mic!
+Join Page1 Theatre on Sunday, February, 22nd from 1:00 pm - 4:00 pm for an afternoon of food, connection, and a potluck!

 This show aims to push back and tackle misinformation and misconceptions about refugees and asylum seekers, while highlighting the fact that everyone deserves a safe place to live, access to health care, food, and water.